New Bedford, Massachusetts: Whaling City

 Nantucket had been the dominant whaling port, though the industry was controlled by a cartel of merchants in Boston, Newport, and Providence.
 In the 1760s, Nantucket's most prominent whaling families moved to New Bedford, refining their own oil and making their own premium candles.

 The American Revolutionary War completely paralyzed the whaling industry.
-British forces blockaded American ports and captured or destroyed American commercial ships; they even marched down King's Street in New Bedford (defiantly renamed Union Street after the Revolution) and set businesses on fire.
+The Battle of Fairhaven, the first naval battle of the war occurred on 13 and 14 May 1775, in Buzzard's Bay.
+While a Patriot victory, it did break the Royal Navy blockade nor prevent Grey's Raid in September 1778 when British troops marched down King's Street (defiantly renamed Union Street after the Revolution) and set businesses on fire.

 Nantucket was even more exposed, and the physical destruction, frozen economy, and import taxes imposed after the war obliterated previous fortunes.
 New Bedford also had a deeper harbor and was located on the mainland.
 As a result, New Bedford supplanted Nantucket as the nation's preeminent whaling port, and so began the Golden Age of Whaling.
 William Rotch (owner of the Dartmouth of the Boston Tea Party) and Samuel Rodman were important Quaker businessmen in the whaling industry.

 After the War of 1812's embargo was lifted, New Bedford started amassing a number of colossal, sturdy, square-rigged whaling ships, many of them built at the shipyard of Mattapoisett.
 The invention of on-board tryworks, a system of massive iron pots over a brick furnace, allowed the whalers to render high quality oil from the blubber.
 This allowed the whaling ships to go out to sea for as long as four years, processing their catch while at sea.
 Ships from New Bedford came back to port with barrels of oil, spermaceti, and occasionally ambergris.

 Whaling dominated New Bedford's economy for much of the century, and many families of the city were involved with it as crew and officers of ships.
 The Quakers remained prominent and influential in New Bedford throughout the whaling era.
 They brought religious values into their business models, promoting stability as well as prosperity, investing in infrastructure projects such as rail, and employing without discrimination.
 They established solid social and economic relationships with Boston, New York, and Philadelphia, integrating New Bedford into the urban northeastern economy.

 Ten thousand men worked in the whaling industry.
 During this period, New Bedford's population increased from approximately 4,000 in 1820 to about 24,000 in 1860.
-At the height of the whaling industry in 1857, the harbor hosted 329 vessels worth over $12 million, and New Bedford became the richest city per capita in the world.
+At the height of the whaling industry in 1857, the harbor hosted 329 vessels worth over $12 million, and New Bedford became the richest city per capita in North America.

 On March 18, 1847, the town of New Bedford officially became a city; Abraham Hathaway Howland was elected its first mayor.